shan-alexander/finance-solution/README.md

 // PRINTS TO TERMINAL:
 // pv = 3455.350394125904
 ```
-For the same problem above, you can use the _solution function to see a better output.
+For the same problem above, you can use the _solution function to see a better output and provide additional functionality.
+### uses `present_value_solution()` to return a custom "solution" struct
 ```
 let future_value = 4_000;
 let periods = 3;